threatstack/threatstack-api-scripts/OrgUserMGT/readme.md

 + Create a CSV file of all users in an Organization

 ##  invite_user.py
 This Python3 script is used to invite users to your Organization.
-The script expects the role to be either a "user", "reader" as well as the user's email address.
+The script expects the role to be either a "user" or "reader" as well as the user's email address.

 ### Usage: Creates a new user in the Threat Stack platform
 ---